Planning a Chiang Mai solo trip? Here’s all the information you need!

 Enjoying your firs solo trip to Chiang Mai

 Traveling alone to Thailand is a wonderful experience and you’ll discover a rich culture that is welcoming and warm.
 Chiang Mai is smaller than Bangkok and has that more intimate feel, which makes it a great place for a solo travel experience, whether it’s your first time or you’re a seasoned traveler.

 Chiang Mai is filled with ancient temples, delicious food and vibrant local markets, and it manages to marry energy with the serenity of contemplation, making it an ideal destination for the solo traveler over 50, in a country that respects the wisdom of years.

-Bio: Cat Roberts is a very hungry solo female traveler, who left a six-figure job in NYC to travel (and taste!) the world.
+Guest contribution by Cat Roberts, a very hungry solo female traveler, who left a six-figure job in NYC to travel (and taste!) the world.